dcunited001/dc.files/UBUNTU15_INSTALL.md

 Note: it helped to open a new terminal...
 I guess something didn't get set right with the ffmpeg install.  `cmake` couldn't detect the ffmpeg version number until I opened a new terminal.
 I don't think setting `--prefix` on each of the dep installs really helped.  instead, i think it was the fact that i had skipped `pkg-config` with `ffmpeg`

+### configure OBS

+this always seems a bit harder on linux than osx. also, various streaming services likely have various requirements.  the livecoding.tv doc is pretty good

+### configure RTMP multiplexer with live video effects

+haha j/k j/k.  one day.

 ### python

 So after i configured python in Linux Mint, somehow I ended up needing